 Do you ever take a bite of something and do the little “I’ve died and gone to heaven” eye-roll thing?
 Yeah.
 That’s what my husband does every time he has these buttery biscuits!

-Below is the plain-jane version of our easy biscuit recipe, but that doesn’t make them any less of a star at the table.
+Below is the plain-Jane version of our easy biscuit recipe, but that doesn’t make them any less of a star at the table.
 There’s nothing like warm flaky biscuits slathered with butter.

 Plus, since this biscuit recipe is basic, you can easily spruce them up to fit the meal you’re having.
 A sprinkling of Italian herbs or grated Parmesan cheese will pair with Homemade Spaghetti or Tomato Basil Soup.